trilitech/tezos-developer-docs/docs/tutorials/mobile/part-2.md

    npm install -S -D @airgap/beacon-types vite @vitejs/plugin-react-swc @types/react @types/node  @types/react@18.2.42
    ```

-1. Polyfill issues fix
+1. Polyfill issues fix:

-   > :warning: Polyfill issues fix : Add the following dependencies in order to not get polyfill issues.
+   > :warning: Polyfill issues fix: Add the following dependencies in order to avoid polyfill issues.
 The reason is that some dependencies are Node APIs and are not included in browsers.

-   1. Install missing libraries
+   1. Install the missing libraries:

       ```bash
       npm i -D process buffer crypto-browserify stream-browserify assert stream-http https-browserify os-browserify url path-browserify
       ```

-   1. Create a new file `nodeSpecific.ts` in the src folder of your project.
+   1. Create a new file `nodeSpecific.ts` in the `src` folder of your project:

       ```bash
       touch src/nodeSpecific.ts
       ```

-   1. Edit it
+   1. Edit it to look like this:

       ```js
       import { Buffer } from 'buffer';
       globalThis.Buffer = Buffer;
       ```

-   1. Edit `vite.config.ts` file.
+   1. Edit the `vite.config.ts` file:

       ```js
       import react from '@vitejs/plugin-react-swc';